Evaluations

 Add Human Ratings

-Next we'll add human ratings, so we can measure how well our evaluator performs compared to a human.
+Next we'll add human ratings, so we can measure how well our eval judge performs compared to a human.
 If you have a subject matter expert for your task, get them to perform this step.
 See our collaboration guide for how to work together on a Kiln project.

-You added an "eval method" to your eval above.
-However, we don't actually know how well this eval method works.
-Kiln includes tools to compare multiple eval methods, and find which one is the closest to a real human evaluator.
+You added a Judge to your eval above.
+However, we don't actually know how well this judge works.
+Kiln includes tools to compare multiple judges, and find which one is the closest to a real human evaluator.

-It may seem strange, but yes… one of the first steps of building an eval to evaluate evaluation methods.
+It may seem strange, but yes… one of the first steps of building an eval is to judge judges (not a typo).
 It sounds complicated, but Kiln makes it easy.

 Run Evals on your Golden Set

-Open your eval from the "Evals" tab, then click the "Compare Evaluation Methods" button.
-From the "Compare Evaluation Methods" screen, click the "Run Eval" button.
+Open your eval from the "Evals" tab, then click the "Compare Judges" button.
+From the "Compare Judges" screen, click the "Run Eval" button.

-This will run your evaluator on the golden dataset, once with each eval method.
+This will run your eval on the golden dataset, once with each judge.

-Once complete, you'll have a set of metrics about how well the eval method's scoring matched human scores.
+Once complete, you'll have a set of metrics about how well the judge's scoring matched human scores.

-Add Eval Methods and Compare to Find the Best
+Add Judges and Compare to Find the Best

 One score in isolation isn't helpful.
-You'll want to add additional eval methods to see which one performs best.
-Kiln makes it easy to compare eval-methods.
+You'll want to add additional judges to see which one performs best.
+Kiln makes it easy to compare judges.
 We suggest trying a range of options:

-• Try both eval methods: G-Eval and LLM as Judge
+• Try both judge types: G-Eval and LLM as Judge

 • Try a range of different models: you may be surprised which model works best as an evaluator for your task.
 Be sure to try SOTA models, like the latest models from OpenAI and Anthropic.
 Even if you prefer open models, it can be good to know how far you are from these benchmarks.